 Starting with this SDP 2021.1 release, upgrades of the SDP from 2020.1 and later use a new mechanism.
-The SDP upgrade procedure starting from 2020.1 and later uses the sdp_upgrade.sh script.
-Some highlights of the new upgrade mechanism: Automated: Upgrades from SDP 2020.1 are automated with sdp_upgrade.sh provided with each new version of the SDP.
-Continuous: Each new SDP version, starting from SDP 2021.1, will maintain the capability to upgrade from all prior versions, so long as the starting version is SDP 2020.1 or later.
-Independent: SDP upgrades will enable upgrades to new Helix Core versions, but will not directly cause Helix Core upgrades to occur immediately.
+The SDP upgrade procedure starting form 2020.1 and later uses the sdp\upgrade.sh script.
+Some highlights of the new upgrade mechanism:

+- Automated: Upgrades from SDP 2020.1 are automated with sdp\upgrade.sh be provided with each new version of the SDP. - Continuous: Each new SDP version, starting from SDP 2021.1, will maintain the capability to upgrade from all prior versions, so long as the starting version is SDP 2020.1 or later. - Independent: SDP upgrades will enable upgrades to new Helix Core versions, but will not directly cause Helix Core upgrades to occur immediately.
 Each Helix Core instance can be upgraded independently of the SDP on its own schedule.